davidraleigh/DroneControl/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  Drone traffic control by officials, for citizens.

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  For UAV controllers and homeowners, finally a seamless app to control the airspace.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  DronePass is a UAV traffic controller tool that regulates drone flight paths by setting coordinate-based permissions and communicating them to drones in real time.
+Through the application a drone will register their flight path and get approval from controllers.
+Controllers then will receive real-time updates from in-flight drones and have the ability to divert drones from their current flight paths, using a proprietary route optimization algorithm.
+Homeowners themselves can set permissions for the airspace above their homes to control whether drones can pass.

 ## Problem ##
-  > Describe the problem your product solves.
+  DronePass is the FAA for UAVs.
+It controls and diverts UAVs as needed using complex routing algorithms and permissions based settings.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  Air traffic for drones. simplified.

 ## Quote from You ##
-  > "Drone Pass helps control UAV traffic according local and federal regulation protocols" -David Raleigh, 2014
+  > "DronePass helps control UAV traffic according local and federal regulation protocols" -David Raleigh, 2014

 ## How to Get Started ##
   > Login to dronepass.com and manage your property's air space permissions.